 There are currently 2 HBO Max plans, one with ads and one without.

 The With Ads plan costs $9.99/month or $99.99/year, which is like getting 2 months free.
 The Ad-Free plan removes the commercials for $14.99/month or $149.99/year.
 The Ad-Free plan also lets you download content to watch offline and enables 4K streaming.

 The price is considerably higher than other on-demand services such as Disney+ ($7.99/month), Showtime ($10.99/month), and Hulu, which costs $6.99/month with ads and $12.99/month without.
 However, it’s still 50 cents cheaper than Netflix’s $15.49/month Standard plan.

-The animated Gremlins reboot, Gremlins: Secrets of the Mogwai, premiered last week and seems designed to appeal to both kids and adults.
-And Adventure Time: Distant Lands, a limited series of specials based on Adventure Time, will surely trigger nostalgia in older Millennials and Gen Xers.
+There’s also a good level of emphasis on family-friendly content on this platform, with plenty to offer for younger viewers.
+The animated Gremlins reboot, Gremlins: Secrets of the Mogwai, premiered on the platform, and Adventure Time: Distant Lands, a limited series of specials based on Adventure Time, will surely trigger nostalgia in older Millennials and Gen Xers.